ajw628/guilder-chronicles/Lore/NPC/Guilder/The Wild 52.md

 Right Bauer - Bart Cleavon
 Left Bauer - Jim Waco

-There is a bar located in the Cardview district of San Faldo called the Ace of Mugs.
+There is a bar located in the Cardview district of San Faldo called the Left Bauer.
 The bar is only a front for what is actually the headquarters of the group.
 Answering the bartender’s riddle will give you entrance to the basement.
 There is a fighting ring in the basement where people can vie for the honor of earning a card.
 Wagers are commonplace and the Bauers are often seen there.

 Entrance Riddle:
 I'm around kings and queens